actingweb/actingweb/getting-started.rst

         'email': '',
     }

-    # If myself is not found in actors, the myself actor is added:
+    # myself should be an actor if we want actors to have relationships with other actors of the same type
     actors['myself'] = {
         'type': type,
         'factory': proto + fqdn + '/',